CraftAcademyLabs/coach-guides/weeks/prep_course/prep_week_2.md

-## Week 2 (Chapter 2 and start chapter 3)
+## Week 2 (Chapter 2)

 ### Introduction to Ruby
-This week, we'll learn the basics of Ruby and introduce you to JavaScript.
+This week, we'll learn the basics of Ruby.
 Ruby is one of the best programming languages to start with when you are first learning to code.
 It's general purpose and flexible language can be used in web/Internet development, process text, create games, and as part of the popular Ruby on Rails web framework.

+### Testing with RSpec
+This week, we'll learn how to use testing to keep our code concise, structured and adaptable.

 ### Learning objectives
 ###### General